eduardomdc/jawa/README.md

 on a deserted planet chaotically hacking away at a droid's internals.
 It features only 8 operations and the program memory lives along side data memory.
 Each line of jawa code is placed in memory and is accessable through it's line number.
 You can use this to alter data by line number or even the code itself during runtime.
-Jawa is currently an interpreted.
+Jawa is currently an interpreted language.
 I hold future plans to write a compiler and to add parallel simultaneous subroutines called "droids".

 ### Operations